 I’m not aware of any other cases out there taking this new view by the Second Circuit and it presently represents the minority view.

-If you are continuing to receive robocalls, and would like more information, please contact Christie D. Arkovich, P.A. for a free consultation.
+If you are continuing to receive robocalls, and would like more information, please contact Arkovich Law. for a free consultation.
 We also have a Creditor Harassment section in our website that may provide answers.